CACI-IMG/ForecasterDocs/user-guide/Data/Data-Rows-Columns.md

 # Data Columns

-The Columns group on the Data tab is concerned with deriving new fields from the imported data, deleting columns and providing summary statistics for each column.
+The Columns group on the Data tab is where you find the functionality for deriving new fields from the imported data, deleting columns and providing summary statistics for each column.

 ![Data / Rows and Columns group](imgs/Data_RowsAndColumns-Columns.png)